edalholt/TDT4225/task3.md

 Git repository: xxx

 ## Results
-Add your results from the tasks, both as text and screenshots.
-Short sentences are sufficient.
+The results from the tasks can be found below.
+For task 1, screenshots of the first ten rows from each table has been provided.
+For task 2, all results, as well as a description of how the questions were solved, are included.

 ### Task 1:
 First ten rows from User: \